johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

     `shadow/@bodiless/vital-xxx/`; this is because each of the names of the packages from which it's importing the base collections are of the form `@bodiless/vital-xxx` (e.g., `@bodiless/vital-card`), as described in their respective `package.json` files.

-    ?> **Note:** When defining your shadowed token collection, use the base token collection (from `base-package/lib/base`), which is the _unshadowed_ token collection.
-We recommend using the naming convention `yourFooBase` to designate this collection specifically as the special import for shadowing.
-If you were to import from the entry point of the package — which is what is being _shadowed_ (e.g., `yourFoo`) — it becomes a recursive shadowing, and will fail with the
-    error: "Cannot read properties of undefined (reading 'Default')."

     **You may be all set:** The next steps discuss setting up a `shadow.js` file to act as a resolver, and adding the `tokenShadowPlugin` to your webpack config; however, if your site is